-Purpose-built over 4.5 hectares of prime Singapore land, SMU's campus is the first of its kind – designed, integrated and constructed in the heart of a fully developed cityscape.
+The SMU campus is the first of its kind – designed, integrated and constructed in the heart of a fully developed cityscape.

-The SMU campus offers an open environment in the heart of Singapore, with the ground floor of the buildings and the underground Concourse freely accessible to the public.
+The SMU campus offers an open environment, with the ground floor of its buildings and the underground Concourse freely accessible to the public.

-Last updated on 16 Nov 2017.
+Last updated on 10 Jan 2018.